xmedius/sendsecure-filepoller/README.md

-**XMediusSENDSECURE (SendSecure)** is a collaborative file exchange platform that is both highly secure and simple to use.
+**XM SendSecure** is a collaborative file exchange platform that is both highly secure and simple to use.
 It is expressly designed to allow for the secured exchange of sensitive documents via virtual SafeBoxes.

 # sendsecure-filepoller